bitnami/containers/bitnami/rails/README.md

 ## Download a Bitnami Orchestration File

-We have a collection of Docker Compose orchestration files for various development stacks available at https://bitnami.com/somepage.
 We'll be using the orchestration file for [Ruby on Rails](http://rubyonrails.org/) development.

 We assume that your starting the development of the Rails application from scratch.
 So lets begin by creating a directory for the application source where we'll be bootstrapping a Rails application: